 Sterling silver tarnishes in the presence of common everyday items that contain sulfur, such as leather, rubber, and chlorine.
 Other elements to be mindful of are air pollutants and salt water.
 Because these substances cannot be completely avoided, it is recommended that sterling silver be routinely wiped down polishing cloth Regular wear of your Joryel Vera sterling silver can also help prevent tarnishing—we recommend that you enjoy and wear your Joryel Vera jewelry every day.
 When not in use, store your jewelry in the pouch.

-Crystalline gemstones, such as amethyst, blue topaz, citrine, or peridot attract oils and lotions causing them to appear dull.
+Gemstones such as Amethyst, Blue Topaz, Citrine, or Peridot attract oils and lotions causing them to appear dull.
 To clean, soak them in a bowl of water with a touch of gentle dish soap.
 A soft baby’s toothbrush may be used to scrub around and behind the stone.
 After cleaning, place your jewelry in a strainer and rinse before thoroughly drying with a lint-free cloth.

 Pearls require proper care to retain their beauty and luster.
 They should be kept away from perfumes, cosmetics, perspiration, chlorine, vinegar, ammonia, and dirt.
 We recommend you put them on last, after hair products and perfume.
 Pearls should be removed before exercising to protect them from perspiration.
 After wearing, gently wipe them with a slightly damp cloth.